Nominate or Stand

 The process for becoming a candidate in either ward is the same.

-You'll also need to demonstrate your commitment to honouring the principles of Te Tiriti o Waitangi – The Treaty of Waitangi.
+- Demonstrate your commitment to honouring the principles of Te Tiriti o Waitangi – The Treaty of Waitangi

 Good governance balances short- and long-term responsibilities.
-Your role will be to focus on the overall performance of Council, such as how it meets community expectations and aspirations, fulfils statutory obligations and looks after assets.
+Your role will focus on the overall performance of Council, including how it meets community expectations and aspirations, fulfils statutory obligations, and manages assets.

 There are also some great resources available for prospective candidates, including Local Government New Zealand’s pre-election learning which is available online through its Ākona platform.